 St. Patrick’s Day is kind of a big deal to us here at McGonigle’s Market, which is why this time each year we serve up our famous corned beef brisket.
 Want to know how we do it?
 Continue reading for some insider tips for the best corned beef in Kansas City.

-Traditionally, corned beef is made using brisket and that’s what we will use in this recipe.
+Corned beef is typically made using brisket and that’s what we will use in this recipe.
 In order to get the best results while cooking corned beef, be sure to buy the highest-grade, fresh meat directly from your neighborhood butcher.
-The best cut of meat will have a deep red color with a nice layer of fat over the top.
+Look for a deep red color with a nice layer of fat over the top.

 Helpful Hint: Keep in mind that this cut of meat will shrink as you cook, so it’s important to buy the right portions to accommodate your guests.
 When buying a brisket for corned beef, plan on about 3/4 pounds per person uncooked weight.
 But if you want leftovers (and who doesn’t?) plan for one pound per person (corned beef sandwiches and corned beef hash…here we come!).

 The Best Way to Cook Corned Beef

 Cooking a corned beef brisket is essentially the same as cooking a brisket, but here are our tips for the best results: